topherzee/familyfun/README.md

 Built on top of on minimal boilerplate from 22mahmoud: https://github.com/22mahmoud/Phaser.io-v3-Boilerplate

+### Code Notes

+In the code 'body' refers to the physics body.
+So its the connectoin to the physics engine for the scene.

 ### Want to start your own game with your own database?

-Set up your firebase application at http://firebase.google.com
+Set up your firebase application at http://firebase.google.com And create a "Realtime database".

-Copy your firebase app configuration to `src/scenes/game.js`
+Copy your firebase app configuration to the `var firebase_config` at the top of file:`src/scenes/game.js`